• Skip to primary navigation

 exhibit at the National Underground Railroad Freedom Center in Cincinnati

-Many of these heroes risked their own freedom to help others find theirs.
+Many of these heroes risked their personal freedom to help others find theirs, including Levi and Catharine Coffin.

 slave pen exhibit at the National Underground Railroad Freedom Center in Cincinnati